Frequently Asked Weather-Related Questions

 What if I'm driving from out of town during a snowstorm?

-Augustana College recognizes that weather conditions vary drastically from area to area.
+Augustana University recognizes that weather conditions vary drastically from area to area.
 Classes will be held or canceled based on Sioux Falls weather conditions, even though there may be a blizzard raging elsewhere in the state or adjoining areas.
 Regardless of administrative decisions made because of winter storms, it is clearly understood that each individual is best able to judge his or her own circumstances and make appropriate decisions.
-The College does not encourage anyone to place themselves in dangerous or life-threatening situations.
+The University does not encourage anyone to place themselves in dangerous or life-threatening situations.